How to Fix Chrome Won’t Open?

 Clicking Yes to create a shortcut on the desktop

-3. Try to open chrome with Compatibility Settings
+3. Open Chrome with Compatibility Settings

 Opening Google Chrome Properties